shadow578/YetAnotherVideoPlayer/README.md

 * **YAVP does not require any app permissions**
 	* Storage Permissions are ony needed for playing local files
 * At least Android 7.0 (Nougat) is required (this may change)
-* YAVP currently does not feature a Launch Activity
+* YAVP currently does not feature a (real) Launcher Activity
 	* Open YAVP by opening a supported file or URL and selecting YAVP
 * YAVP currently has no Settings Activity.
 	* Values that are meant to become settings are currently just constants
+* I'm currently redesigning the UI, and I won't add any screenshots before that is done.
 * This is my first Android App & My first project public on Github
 	* *If I did/do anything wrong or could do something better, let me know :)*